umn-csom/carlson-site/modules/contrib/menu_breadcrumb/README.txt

 using the menu position of the current page for the breadcrumb.
-It also added an option to append the page title to the breadcrumb (either as a clickable url or not), saving the trouble of doing this in the theme, and hiding the breadcrumb if it only contains the link to the front page.
+It also added an option to append the page title to the breadcrumb (either as a clickable url or not), saving the trouble of doing this in the theme, and hiding the breadcrumb if it only contained the link to the front page.

 The Drupal 8 version also supports "Taxonomy Attachment" for each menu, which provides the same breadcrumb trail to the current